-Course mark will be based on main homework assignments (10%), other homework assignments (5%), quizzes (55%), and the final exam (30%).
+The course mark will be based on WeBWorK homework assignments (5%), PrairieLearn homework assignments (5%), quizzes (30%), and the final exam (60%).
 The final exam covers material from the entire course.
-The instructor may increase the percentage of the final exam on a case-by-case basis to improve outcomes.

-Homework and Forums There will be homework (typically using WeBWorK) which must be accessed from the common Canvas page.
-The main goal of WeBWorK homework is to help you learn the material.
+Homework and Forums There will be online homework which must be accessed from the common Canvas page.
+The main goal of the homework is to help you learn the material.
 You are encouraged to work in groups on the more difficult problems, but then complete your individualized problems yourself.
-Do post questions and answers about homework (and other parts of the course) on our forums, but when posting the answers, refrain from solving the problem completely, instead, point out relevant ideas from the course or suggest the next step, etc.
+Please do post questions and answers about homework (and other parts of the course) on our forums, but when posting the answers, refrain from solving the problem completely, instead, point out relevant ideas from the course or suggest the next step, etc.

-We will drop the two lowest WeBWorK scores.
-This covers incidents involving time-zone miscalculations, flaky internet, very-busy-this-week, etc.
+We will drop the lowest WeBWorK score.
+We will drop the lowest PrairieLearn score.
+These cover incidents involving time-zone miscalculations, flaky internet, very-busy-this-week, etc. No further concessions are generally possible.

-Quizzes There will be approximately five quizzes, the dates of which are subject to change but will be announced near the start of the term and posted on the common Canvas page.
-The tests will be held during your scheduled class time but the precise arrangements for virtual rooms may differ from standard lectures.
-Please be aware of Student Conduct during Examinations
+Quizzes There will some number of quizzes, the dates of which are subject to change but will be announced near the start of the term and posted on Canvas.
+Generally, you will write these quizzes either in scheduled class time or at self-scheduled times via UBC's Computer-Based Testing Facility.
+Please be aware of Student Conduct during Examinations.